Call us on

 0370 1500 100

-I am a solicitor and Partner.
-I'm the National Head of the Public Law department.
+I am a solicitor, Partner and the National Head of the Public Law & Human Rights department.

 I specialise in a range of public law and civil liberties areas, including Court of Protection work.
 I advise clients, both individuals and businesses, and represent them in Court on a national basis.